 From The Quotable Kierkegaard edited by Gordon Marino, p.143.
 Appropriated from Kierkegaard’s Journals and Notebooks, Bruce H. Kirmmse, Gemeral Editor.
 Vols.1-6.
 Princeton University Press, 2007-12.

-I’m not so sure I really need to say anything more about this particular quote of Kierkegaard’s.
-Just that, I find it very relevant to the current political atmosphere here in the US.
+I’m not so sure I really need to say anything more about this particular quote of Kierkegaard’s––just that I find it very relevant to the current political atmosphere here in the US.
 Why is it that people will too often forgo their own deepest values and beliefs in order to go along with the crowd?
-This has been a far too common event throughout human history.
+This has been a far too common occurrence throughout human history.
 Do I need to recall WWII Germany to press this point?
-Or should I simply recall last night’s national news?
+Or, should I simply recall last night’s national news?